Our Understanding Masculinity project supports men and boys to become positive role models within their communities.

 Background

 On 12 January 2022 a 23-year-old primary school teacher, Ashling Murphy, was attacked and killed while jogging along the Grand Canal outside Tullamore, County Offaly.
-Her killing reinvigorated conversations surrounding violence against women in Ireland and as a result Informing Choices NI (ICNI) were approached by a GAA club, Wolfe Tones GAC, from Newtownabbey to work with their male coaches to address this issue and to ensure the club is inclusive of all members.
+Her killing reinvigorated conversations surrounding violence against women in Ireland.
+As a result, ICNI were approached by a GAA club to work with their male coaches to address this issue and to ensure the club is inclusive of all members.

-In developing a programme outline ICNI were conscious that men are rarely provided with opportunities to discuss issues that impact their wellbeing.
-Therefore, we created a programme which enabled a safer space to discuss masculinity and issues that impact on men’s mental wellbeing, such as social isolation and loneliness.
+In developing a programme outline we were conscious that men are rarely provided with opportunities to discuss their wellbeing.
+Therefore, we created a programme which enabled a safer space to discuss masculinity and issues that impact on men’s mental wellbeing.
+This includes topics such as social isolation and loneliness.
 The project built their confidence to access medial and emotional support at an early stage, while also working towards reducing all forms of violence.

 Programme Aims

-This programme encourages participants to examine their understanding of masculinity, the role it plays in their daily life, and their ability to become role models with an opportunity to positively influence those around them.
-The primary aims of the programme are as follows:
+This programme encourages participants to examine their understanding of masculinity, the role it plays in their daily life, and their ability to become role models.
+The primary aims of the programme are:

 Testimonials